 and proxyPort

-options in the SDK configuration (see Configuration section for details).
+options in the SDK configuration (refer Configuration section for more information).
 The SDK reads those variables and uses them to perform the server request.

 Advanced: WebLogic container

-WebLogic as well as the Split Java SDK contain a reference to Google Guava.
+WebLogic and the Split Java SDK contain a reference to Google Guava.
 If you are currently deploying a web application that contains our Java SDK into WebLogic, instruct the container to load Guava from the app classpath and not from the container.

 If you have an existing weblogic.xml file in your deployment, add: <package-name>com.google.common.*</package-name>